thesubtleties/atria/README.md

 # Atria - Event Management & Networking Platform

 Atria is a comprehensive event management platform that enables organizers to create and manage events, sessions, and facilitate networking among attendees.
 The platform offers real-time communication features, detailed session management, and robust user administration capabilities.
-This is a work in progress, and a roadmap can be found at the bottom of this readme.
+This is a work in progress, and a (very rough, preliminary) roadmap can be found at the bottom of this readme.

 ## 🚀 Features